Stats2

 Disposable BBQ’s

-We’ve never been a big fan of disposable BBQ’s, especially after continuing moorland and countryside fires and many horrific burn accidents to people and animals.
-So, essentially the simplest form of BBQ, the disposable, is an aluminium tray filed with charcoal and covered with wire mesh.
-Although seemingly a good idea, they can be both flimsy and dangerous.
-It’s difficult to cook food properly, they are absolutely not environmentally friendly and take hundreds of years to decompose and they can be a potential fire hazard unless disposed of safely.
+We were never a big fan of disposable BBQ’s, especially after continuing moorland and countryside fires and many horrific burn accidents to people and animals and luckily, as a result of the National BBQ Week campaign to Ditch the Disposable, they’ve largely disappeared from all responsible retailers!
+The simplest form of BBQ, an aluminium tray filed with charcoal and covered with wire mesh.
+They are both flimsy, dangerous. and difficult to cook food properly on, they’re also absolutely not environmentally friendly

 Our view